-This enforces a maximum number of threads per job, amortized over all the processes.
-No job will have more threads than this dispatched.
+This enforces a maximum number of pipeline threads per job, over all its processes.
+No job will have more active work-items than this dispatched.
 This limit is disabled by default.

 The value represents the size of the underlying CAS pool in the Job Driver and therefore is related to the size of the Job Driver heap and the real memory consumed by JD.
 If the JD is consuming too much memory, try setting or reducing this value.